Fast quantum subroutines for the simplex method: Details of the quantum implementation

-To determine the sign of a reduced cost we will use the subroutines {\sc SignEstNFN}, given in Alg.~\ref{alg:signestnfn}, and {\sc SignEstNFP}, given in Alg.~\ref{alg:signestnfp}.
+To determine the sign of a reduced cost we use the subroutines {\sc SignEstNFN}, given in Alg.~\ref{alg:signestnfn}, and {\sc SignEstNFP}, given in Alg.~\ref{alg:signestnfp}.
 The acronyms ``NFN'' an ``NFP'' stand for ``no false negatives'' and ``no false positives'', respectively, based on an interpretation of these subroutines as classifiers that need to assign a 0-1 label to the input.
 We need two such subroutines because the quantum phase estimation, on which they are based, is a continuous transformation.
 Therefore, a routine that has ``no false negatives'', i.e., with high probability it returns 1 if the input data's true class is 1 (in our case, this means that a given amplitude is $\ge -\epsilon$), may have false positives: it may also return 1 with too large probability for some input that belongs to class 0 (i.e., the given amplitude is $< -\epsilon$).
 The probability of these undesirable events decreases as we get away from the threshold $-\epsilon$.
 We therefore adjust the precision and thresholds used in the sign estimation routines to construct one version that with high probability returns 1 if the true class is 1 (no false negatives), and one version that with high probability returns 0 if the true class is 0 (no false positives).
+The subroutines are similar to the traditional Hadamard test, but rather than taking a measurement, we apply amplitude estimation on the Hadamard qubit.